Brad Riddell: Ultimate Fighting Championship

 Brad made his UFC career debut against fellow newcomer, Jamie Mullarkey at UFC 243 on 5 October 2019.
-In a fast paced fight, Riddell won the fight via unanimous decision and took home the Fight of the Night bonus.
+In a fast-paced fight, Riddell won the fight via unanimous decision and took home the Fight of the Night bonus.

 Brad faced Magomed Mustafaev on 23 February 2020 at UFC Fight Night: Felder vs. Hooker.
 He won the fight via split decision.

 Riddell faced Alex da Silva Coelho at UFC 253 on 27 September 2020.
 He won the fight via unanimous decision.

 Riddell was expected to face Gregor Gillespie on 20 March 2021 at UFC on ESPN 21.
 However, the day of the event the bout was postponed due to COVID-19 protocols.

 Riddell faced Drew Dober on 12 June 2021 at UFC 263.
 He won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Riddell faced Rafael Fiziev on 4 December 2021 at UFC on ESPN 31.
 He lost the fight via knockout in round three.

 Riddell faced Jalin Turner on 2 July 2022, at UFC 276.
 He lost the bout via guillotine choke 45 seconds into the contest.

 Riddell faced Renato Moicano on 12 November 2022 at UFC 281.
 He lost the bout via a rear naked choke in the first round.
 After the loss, Riddell announced that he would be taking a hiatus from MMA.

 Upon his return to fighting, Riddell was expected to face Thiago Moisés on 16 March 2024, at UFC Fight Night 239.
 On 14 February 2024 though, it was announced that he withdrew from the event due to undisclosed reasons.

+On 18 May 2026, it was reported that Riddell was removed from the UFC roster.